Promote Responsible Stewardship of the Commonwealth’s Natural Resources

-PNHP staff have been collaborating with researchers from Indiana University of Pennsylvania who are investigating the presence and extent of tick-borne pathogens in Pennsylvania.
-DCNR’s Bureau of Forestry is providing small mammal specimens collected throughout central Pennsylvania to be analyzed for the presence of the bacteria Borrelia burgdorferi (Lyme disease), Anaplasma phagocytophilum (Anaplasmosis), and Babesia microti (Babesiosis).
+Pennsylvania Natural Heritage Program staff have been collaborating with researchers from Indiana University of Pennsylvania who are investigating the presence and extent of tick-borne pathogens in Pennsylvania, providing small mammal specimens collected throughout central Pennsylvania to be analyzed for the presence of the bacteria Borrelia burgdorferi (Lyme disease), Anaplasma phagocytophilum (Anaplasmosis), and Babesia microti (Babesiosis).

 Safe, Effective Gypsy Moth Treatment

-During May 2018, 46,358 acres of forestlands in Pennsylvania were treated to minimize impact from gypsy moth infestations.
-Post-treatment evaluations reflected a 100 percent success rate based on bureau program guidelines.
-Land ownership included DCNR (state forests and parks), Pennsylvania Game Commission, Army Corps of Engineers, and private residential.
+During May 2019, 1,490 acres of private forestlands in Lackawanna County were treated to minimize impact from gypsy moth infestations with 100 percent reported success rate based on program guidelines.

 Hemlock Trees Treated

 Combatting the hemlock woolly adelgid, 3,712 hemlock trees were treated via soil injection on 495 acres of DCNR lands.
 Also, 1,606 beetles were released for biological control.